GRESB/tableau-server/README.md

 ## Provisioning

-When provisioning a Tableau Server cluster we need to do a few helm install/upgrade while issuing some commands on the primary node in between.
+When provisioning a Tableau Server cluster, we need to do a few helm install/upgrade while issuing some commands on the primary node in between.

 ### First helm release install